 Your website speed and load time determine its success rate.
 There is no doubt that Magento 2 is fast when compared to Shopify.
 However, if we compare Magento 1 Vs Shopify then, Shopify grabs the quick win.

-Magento 2 supports almost all the cache handlers/ performance tool and modern technologies like Memcached, Redis, Varnish support, FPC, Static Code generation, DI command line utility etc tailored for achieving high-performance needs.
+Magento 2 supports almost all the cache handlers/ performance tools and modern technologies like Memcached, Redis, Varnish support, FPC, Static Code generation, DI command-line utility, etc tailored for achieving high-performance needs.